MRMYSTERY003/sketchpy/README.md

 ## Description

 This is the beginning level python project to do some awesome drawing animation using the `turtle` module, hope it grows in the future
+It is a Python module for animating drawings of images.
+The sketchpy module is created on top of the turtle module in Python.
+To install sketchpy on your computer, you can go to your command prompt (command line) and run the following command.

 ### Usage